7 Service Facilities

 See Annex 7.3.8 Port Terminals.

-Track access to and from port facilities is allocated through the capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these. process.
+Track access to and from port facilities is allocated through the capacity allocation capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these. process.

 7.3.9 Relief facilities